arsy786/spring-framework-tutorials/README.md

 Front Controller = In Spring Web MVC, the DispatcherServlet class works as the front controller.
 It is responsible for managing the flow of the Spring MVC application.

-Advantages of Spring MVC: separates the roles, light-weight servlet container, powerful configuration, rapid development, easy to test, flexible mapping.
+Advantages of Spring MVC: separates the roles, light-weight servlet container, powerful configuration, rapid development, easy to test and flexible mapping.

 Link to: [MVC Explained in 4 Minutes (YouTube/WebDevSimplified)](https://www.youtube.com/watch?v=DUg2SWWK18I)
 <br>